cwoodruff/simplicity-first-dev/Unlocking-Business-Growth-Through-Simplicity.md

 - **Basecamp:** Prioritized a minimalist feature set, avoiding the complexity of traditional project management tools.

+- **Dropbox:** Focused on synchronizing a single folder and added more features and functionality later

 ## Enterprise Software Adoption:

 - A **lean ERP implementation** focusing on core processes led to **30%